• Skip to primary navigation

 Crust

-• Mix together the dry ingredients (oat flour, flax meal, and herb seasoning).
+• Mix together the dry ingredients (oat flour, flaxseed meal, and herb seasoning).

-• Add the egg, coconut oil, and chicken stock.
+• Add the egg, coconut oil, and chicken broth.
 Combine well.
-You may need more or less chicken stock, based on the dryness of your dough.
+You may need more or less broth, based on the dryness of your dough.

 • Place the dough on parchment paper and roll it out to about a 10-inch round or desired shape.